NEW YORK TIMES BESTSELLER • READ WITH JENNA BOOK CLUB PICK AS FEATURED ON TODAY • “A glorious

 with these characters.”—Jenna Bush Hager ONE OF THE BEST BOOKS OF THE YEAR: The New York

-A secret that changes everything.
-In Bonhomie Ohio a stolen moment of passion sparked in
+changes everything.
+In Bonhomie Ohio a stolen moment of passion sparked in the exuberant

-past.
-Cal’s wife Becky has a spiritual gift: She is a seer who can conjure the dead helping
+Becky has a spiritual gift: She is a seer who can conjure the dead helping families connect

-families connect with those they’ve lost.
-Margaret’s husband Felix is serving on a Navy cargo
+with those they’ve lost.
+Margaret’s husband Felix is serving on a Navy cargo ship out of

-ship out of harm’s way—until a telegram suggests that the unthinkable might have happened.
+harm’s way—until a telegram suggests that the unthinkable might have happened.
+Later as the

-Later as the country reconstructs in the postwar boom a secret grows in Bonhomie—but nothing
+country reconstructs in the postwar boom a secret grows in Bonhomie—but nothing stays buried

-stays buried forever in a small town.
-Against the backdrop of some of the most transformative
+forever in a small town.
+Against the backdrop of some of the most transformative decades in

-decades in modern America the consequences of that long-ago encounter ripple through the next
+modern America the consequences of that long-ago encounter ripple through the next generation

-generation of both families compelling them to reexamine who they thought they were and what
+of both families compelling them to reexamine who they thought they were and what the future

-the future might hold.
-Sweeping yet intimate rich with piercing observation and the warmth
+might hold.
+Sweeping yet intimate rich with piercing observation and the warmth that comes

-that comes from profound understanding of the human spirit Buckeye captures the universal
+from profound understanding of the human spirit Buckeye captures the universal longing for